-- D. Requests to Charge and Proposed Voir Dire.
-Unless otherwise ordered by the Court, in all jury trials, joint requests to charge, joint proposed verdict forms, and joint proposed voir dire questions shall be submitted as attachments to the proposed joint pretrial order, with any differing proposals displayed in trackchange format and supported by authority or other justification.
+- D. Requests to Charge and Proposed Voir Dires.
+In all jury trials, joint requests to charge, joint proposed verdict forms, and joint proposed voir dire questions shall be submitted as attachments to the proposed joint pretrial order.
 Absent good reason, the parties should not include proposed language for standard instructions (about, for example, the role of the Court and the jury, the standard of proof, etc.), as the Court is likely to use its own standard instructions; instead, the parties should include a list of standard instructions that they believe are appropriate and focus their attention on case-specific requests to charge.
-At the time of filing, the parties should also submit copies of these documents to the Court by email (Furman NYSDChambers@nysd.uscourts.gov) as Microsoft Word documents.
+At the time of filing, parties should also submit copies of these documents to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov), as Microsoft Word documents.
 For any request to charge or proposed voir dire question on which the parties cannot agree, each party should clearly set forth its proposed charge or question, and briefly state why the Court should use its proposed charge or question, with citations to supporting authority. - E. Additional Submissions in Non-Jury Cases.
-Unless otherwise ordered by the Court, at the time the joint pretrial order is filed, each party in a non-jury trial shall submit to the Court by email (Furman_NYSDChambers@nysd.uscourts.gov) and serve on opposing counsel, but not file on ECF, the following: - i.
+At the time the joint pretrial order is filed, each party in a non-jury trial shall submit to the Court by e-mail (Furman\NYSDChambers@nysd.uscourts.gov) and serve on opposing counsel, but not file on ECF, the following: - i.
 Copies of affidavits constituting the direct testimony of each trial witness, except for the direct testimony of an adverse party, a person whose attendance is compelled by subpoena, or a person for whom the Court has agreed to hear direct testimony live at the trial.
 The affidavit should be treated as a direct substitute for the witness's live testimony; that is, counsel should be attentive to the Rules of Evidence (e.g., hearsay and the like) and authenticate any exhibits that will be offered through that witness's testimony.
 Three business days after submission of such affidavits, counsel for each party shall submit a list of all affiants whom he or she intends to cross-examine at the trial.
 Only those witnesses who will be cross-examined need to appear at trial.
-The original signed affidavits should be brought to trial to be marked as exhibits, at which time any objections to particular paragraphs of an affidavit can be made; and - ii.
-All deposition excerpts that will be offered as substantive evidence, as well as a one-page synopsis of those excerpts for each deposition.
+The original signed affidavits should be brought to trial to be marked as exhibits, at which time any objections to particular paragraphs of an affidavit can be made; and - ii. all deposition excerpts that will be offered as substantive evidence, as well as a one-page synopsis of those excerpts for each deposition.
 Each synopsis shall include page citations to the pertinent pages of the deposition transcripts.

 - F. Filings in Opposition.
-Unless otherwise ordered by the Court, any party may file the following documents within one week after the filing of the pretrial order, but in no event less than three days before the scheduled trial date: - i.
+Any party may file the following documents within one week after the filing of the pretrial order, but in no event less than three days before the scheduled trial date: - i.
 Opposition to any motion in limine; and - ii.
-Opposition to any legal argument in a pretrial memorandum.
+Opposition to any legal argument in a pretrial memorandum. - G. Courtesy Copies.
+One courtesy hard copy of all documents identified in Paragraphs 5(A), (B), (D), (E), and (F) above should be submitted to Chambers on the date on which they are to be served or filed.
+Voluminous material may be organized either in binders (not to exceed 2 1/2 inches in thickness) or manila file folders placed in redweld folders labeled with the case name and docket number.